azimjon750akromoff/Topic-5-Few-Shot-Polyp-Detection-in-Colonoscopy/README.md

 # FewShot-Polyp-Detection
-**Team Percepta’s project on few-shot object detection for medical imaging — enabling polyp detection with minimal labeled data.**
+**Team 404 Polyps Not Found’s project on few-shot object detection for medical imaging — enabling polyp detection with minimal labeled data.**

 ---